 With CBT, you can learn how to work with your body using deep breathing exercises that will help ease your anxiety and relax your brain.

 Mindfulness can be practiced in many ways, using apps, focusing on the breath, doing a body scan, taking time to savor a cup of tea, having a nurturing scent with you, taking care of a plant.
 The possibilities are endless.

 Consider what is easiest for you to implement and go from there.
 As a general guideline, incorporating activities that move the body, connect with nature, involve the breath and focus on the senses are great and easy anchors to experience calm.

 I am a Licensed Mental Health Counselor in Hawaii and an Accredited CBT Therapist in the UK.
 If you need support easing the transition to working back in the office, CBT may be a helpful therapy approach for you as it teaches concrete tools / skills that will actually change your brain and your life.
-Please feel free to contact my London or Honolulu office to set up a free CBT Test Drive.
+Please feel free to contact my London or Honolulu office to setup a CBT Test Drive session.